 Companies House Filing Requirements for Non-Resident UK Companies

-Companies House is the official UK company registry.
-It maintains public records of all registered companies but does not manage taxes or banking.
+Role of Companies House Companies House is the official UK company registrar.
+It keeps public records of all registered companies but does not manage taxes or banking.
+It is responsible for:

-• Recording company formation details
+• Maintaining company formation information

 • Publishing statutory filings